 When onboarding new salespeople, it’s important to keep them engaged.
 While that can be achieved through a number of methods, compensation is a big part of it.
 Ensuring that new sellers earn while they’re onboarding will keep them motivated and start them off right.

 Rewarding onboarding milestones with incentives keeps new sales hires engaged and motivated.

 Many sales organizations simply add new hires onto their existing commission plans and expect them to hit the ground running.
 Forcing brand new employees into an existing but unfamiliar structure could cause frustration.
 It can lead to turnover before you’ve even had the chance to train them properly.

-Why Incentivize the Sales Training Process?
+Why Incentivize the Sales Onboarding Process?